 If you intend to change an assignment in the resource planning or workload system, it is absolutely necessary to speak first with the relevant stakeholders and collaborators.

 It is necessary to explain the reasons behind structural interventions, as well as to highlight the requisites of the resources needed to complete the project.
-It is strategic to emphasize the need for a project and not make it a personal issue.

 The key points to remember